NARCISSUS AT THE PHARMACY

 in every page I read.

-The bodies and the antibodies.
+the bodies and antibodies.

-The custodians and usurpers.
+Custodians and usurpers.

 I have been waking

-in the witching hours
+in the witching hour,

 obsessing over legacy